es128/progeny/README.md

 file's dependencies and sub-dependencies, passing an array of them to your callback.
 Or use the `Sync` API to get the results as a return value.

+Result array has non-enumerable `patterns` property with an array of glob patterns found in source files' `import` statements.

 Examples using `path` assume you already have `var path = require('path');`.
 You _could_ just use strings like `'/path/to/project'`, but you may run into cross-compatibility issues.